Azure/iot-edge-v1/doc/azure_iot_gateway_snap.md

-Creating the Azure IoT Gateway Snap
+Creating the Azure IoT Edge Snap
 ===================================

 A "snap" is a self-contained unit, that can be installed on any platform capable of running `snapd`, the Ubuntu Snap Daemon.
 Snaps can be created manually, but *should* be created using `snapcraft`, a tool used to programmatically generate snaps.

-The following document will walk through creating the Azure IoT Gateway snap package.
-Snap packages have capabilities far beyond those discussed in this document, but the components required to construct the Azure IoT Gateway snap will be covered in detail.
+The following document will walk through creating the Azure IoT Edge snap package.
+Snap packages have capabilities far beyond those discussed in this document, but the components required to construct the Azure IoT Edge snap will be covered in detail.

 > #### Vocabulary:
 >